 How to Beat Menopause Depression

 Women often experience depression and anxiety during times of hormonal fluctuations, especially puberty, menstrual cycles, perimenopause, and menopause.
-Clinical evidence from research indicates sex hormones such as estrogen and progesterone are heavily implicated in the development of depression and anxiety since these hormones have a significant
+Clinical evidence from research indicates sex hormones such as estrogen and progesterone are heavily implicated in the development of depression and anxiety since these hormones have a significant influence on a woman’s mood and mental health.1

-Depression and Anxiety are Stressful Emotions
+Depression and Anxiety Are Stressful Emotions

-Depression, anxiety and other mood problems cause your body to react with stress to these mood changes.
+Depression, anxiety, and other mood problems cause your body to react with stress to these mood changes.
 When cortisol (the primary stress hormone) remains elevated, your body is in constant fight-or-flight mode.
 Unless women stabilize estrogen and progesterone levels, they may suffer one or more of the following medical complications due to chronic stress:4

 - High blood pressure